 Keep in mind that when you are doing your repairs, you should follow safety guidelines.
-To protect yourself from any injuries, you should wear gloves and googles.
+To protect yourself from any injuries, you should wear gloves and goggles.
 You can follow the steps below to get your bathroom back to looking stylish and new.

 Step 1: Use a towel to cover the damaged tile.
 You can then use a hammer to tap the damaged tile gently.
 Be careful not to get carried away and injure your fingers.
 This gentle tapping works to loosen the damaged tile.
 You should also avoid tapping tiles that are still in good condition.

 Step 2: Once the broken tiles have cracked enough and is now loose, you can then lift them off using a putty knife or the back of your hammer.
 Remove all the old adhesives and grouts from the broken tile.
 For the replacement tile to fit perfectly, the area needs to be clean.

 Step 3: Mix adhesives and then apply the mixture to the area where you have just taken the broken tile off.
 You should use the correct adhesives depending on the type of tiles that you are working with.

 Step 4: Press the new tile down over the adhesives you have just applied.
 Make sure that the tile is level with the existing tiles so that you don’t end up with ridges.
 Use a piece of cloth to remove any adhesive that is displaced above the tiles.
 Give the adhesives 24 hours to set.
 Make sure that they don’t come into contact with any water during this period.